-§2.2-3703(C) denies people who are in a local jail or state or federal penitentiary any rights under FOIA.
-The only rights are those guaranteed by the Constitution, such as the right to subpoena evidence.
+§2.2-3703(C) generally denies people who are in a local jail or state or federal penitentiary any rights under FOIA.
+Inmates may still have access to their re own health records as provided in § guaranteed by the Constitu- tion, such as the right to subpoena evidence.